DannyNemer/aang/README.md

 - Outputs *k*-best parse trees, semantic trees, and display-text for the input
 - Semantic/logical validation (no semantic contradictions, duplicates, etc.)
 - Disambiguation (identifies parses that are semantically identical yet textually distinguishable, and textually identical parses that are semantically distinguishable)

+### Testimonial:
+While the above architecture appears straightforward, its design and development was anything but.
+Implementing this system was a seemingly Sisyphean task: multiple times, hundreds of hours of work had to be discarded to discover the superior, scalable, and successful approaches.
+No component, design, data structure, or algorithm was obvious, and each is the product of testing numerous models.
+The system's substantial, meticulous documentation demonstrates the rigorous design process that was necessary to solve its technical hurdles.

+The system was diligently designed as modular to reliably support any and all future extensions and expansions.
+This is not a prototype, but rather the foundation for a scaled system that implements various custom NLIs, each serving tens of thousands of requests per second, and handles the obscurest of edge cases.
+Modularity governs the design, from the natural language API to the internal linguistic framework to the succession of steps that comprise the parsing process to the detailed, redundant tests. *Even my test suite has a test suite.*

 ### Examples: